alphagov/govuk-import-export-prototype/guide/move-goods-eu/when-to-make-declaration.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-## Moving goods made in the EU

-If your goods are made from EU materials you don’t need to make a community transit declaration to move goods to:
+You don’t usually need to make a declaration when you move goods within the [EU](/eu-eea) or to Switzerland, Turkey, Norway, Macedonia or Iceland.

-- other EU countries
-- countries in the European Free Trade Association (EFTA) - Switzerland, Turkey, Norway, Macedonia and Iceland

-There are [different rules](/guide/move-goods-eu/special-territories.html) for moving goods to the Channel Islands, EU special territories, Andorra and San Marino.

-###Goods made from non-EU materials

-You must [make a community transit declaration](/guide/move-goods-eu/make-declaration.html) to move goods to EU or EFTA countries if they:
+You only need to [make a declaration](http://govuk-import-export.herokuapp.com/guide/move-goods-eu/make-declaration.html) if both:

-- were made from materials brought in from outside the EU
-- there’s still duty to be paid on them

-If the duty has already been paid, they’re in ‘free circulation’ within the EU - so you don’t need to make a Community Transit declaration.

-##Moving goods made outside the EU

-You must [make a community transit declaration](/guide/move-goods-eu/make-declaration.html) to move your goods to EU or EFTA countries if:

-- the goods were originally brought in from outside the EU
+- the goods were originally brought in from outside the EU (or made from materials from outside the EU)
-- there’s still duty to pay on the goods
+- there’s still duty to pay on them

+This is called a ‘community transit declaration’.

+##EU special territories, Andorra and San Marino

+There are [different rules](http://govuk-import-export.herokuapp.com/guide/move-goods-eu/special-territories.html) for moving goods to:

+- Channel Islands and other EU special territories
+- Andorra and San Marino

-%You may have to pay a penalty if you don’t make a declaration when you’re required to do so.%
+%You may have to pay a penalty if you don’t make a declaration when you’re required to.